praetorian-inc/mitm-vm/README.md

 ## Setup

-### Note
-Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.

 ### Virtual Machine Setup

+#### Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.

 `git clone https://git.praetorianlabs.com/kludwig/mitm-vm.git`

 `cd mitm-vm`